Tay-Sachs diseaseGM2 gangliosidosis - Tay-Sachs; Lysosomal storage disease - Tay-Sachs disease

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if your child experiences a seizure lasting less than 2 - 3 minutes or has other noticeable behavioral changes.
+Call for an appointment with your provider if your child has other noticeable behavioral changes.

 There is no known way to prevent this disorder.
 Genetic testing can detect if you are a carrier of the gene for this disorder.
 If you or your partner is from an at-risk population, you may wish to seek genetic counseling before starting a family.

 If you are already pregnant, testing the amniotic fluid can diagnose Tay-Sachs disease in the womb.

 Kwon JM.
 Neurodegenerative disorders of childhood.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 599.

 Nussbaum RL, McInnes RR, Willard HF.
 The molecular, biochemical, and cellular basis of genetic disease.
 In: Nussbaum RL, McInnes RR, Willard HF, eds.
 Thompson and Thompson Genetics in Medicine.
 8th ed.
 Philadelphia, PA: Elsevier; 2016:chap 12.

 Wapner RJ.
 Prenatal diagnosis of congenital disorders.
 In: Creasy RK, Resnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 30.